 There’s never been a greater need for data storage than there is today, as the world’s data continues to grow at unprecedented rates.
-Whether it’s a new app, a photo, a video, or an audio file, everything you create has a way of piling up on your device, and in some cases, your hard drive.
+The future of the data technology stack is changing, with data being collected on everything from app usage and website traffic to geographical location and shopping habits.
 As a result, the term “digital transformation” continues to be tossed around, especially in the tech industry.
 It’s a buzzword that has developed a lot of hype, but what does it really mean?

 First, consider that digital transformation is like the S21.
 It’s a device with a new look.
 The term implies that the entire ecosystem must move in order to meet the demands of the future.
 But we should look past the new look and look at the purpose of the device, its hardware, and its software.